 b) Are my chord changes and/or note changes clear and flowing?
 Goal: get chord transitions smooth and clean.

 c) Is my timing good?
 Goal: develop a feel for perfect and consistent timing in everything I play.
-No speeding up or slowing down.
+Don't speed up and slow down.
 All notes and chords should change consistently and in time (see tip No 4).

-Good timing and feel are important codependent skills every guitarist needs to master.
-If you don't work on building up a good feel for timing from day one, playing out of time is a rather difficult affliction to shake off.
+Good timing and feel are essential codependent skills every guitarist needs to master.
+If you don't build up a good feel for timing from day one, playing out of time is a rather tricky bad habit to shake off.

 Avoid this pitfall by always practising with a metronome.

-Nobody cares how many different licks you know or how fast you can play them if you're timing is inconsistent and chaotic.
-It's better to be able to play four notes perfectly in time than forty out of time.
+Nobody cares how many different licks you know or how fast you can play them if your timing is inconsistent and chaotic.
+It's better to play four notes perfectly in time than forty out of time.

-Other invaluable practice tools include a recording device and timer you should be using along with a metronome.
+Other invaluable practice tools include a recording device and timer you should use, along with a metronome.
 Record frequent progress clips during each practice session on your phone or tablet.
 Watch them back and critique yourself.

 Don’t worry if it sounds “bad” or “ropey”, this is the whole point - you want to hear the good, the bad, and the ugly.
 This way you can quickly improve instead of making the same old mistakes over and over.

-To get good at anything, you know the drill; it's about repetition and practice.
-So I'm not going to sugar-coat it: practice can sometimes get frustrating or plain old boring.
+You know the drill to get good at anything; it's about repetition and practice.
+I'm not going to sugar-coat it: practice can sometimes get frustrating or plain old boring.

-This is the deal: you have to have the right mind-set to be able to learn guitar to even a half decent standard.
+Here's the deal: you have to have the right mindset to learn guitar to even a half-decent standard.
 In a nutshell, you have to be determined, focused and motivated.
-And don't fall into the trap of thinking; “Well, I'm only learning for me… for enjoyment… I don't want to play professionally or anything".
+And don't fall into the trap of thinking, "Well, I'm only learning for me… for enjoyment… I don't want to play professionally or anything".

 Remember this: you only start enjoying playing once you see and hear you're getting better.
-So regardless of if you plan on playing on stage or to your dog in your bedroom at home, the more you practice, the better you sound.
+So, regardless of if you plan on playing on stage or to your cat at home, the more you practice, the better you sound.
 The better you sound, the more you love playing and banish frustration.
-Keeping this in mind will help you to seriously improve your practice sessions and guitar playing.
+Keeping this in mind will help you seriously improve your guitar playing.

 It's not a race!
-If I had a dime for every time I said "slow down" to a pupil during a lesson, I'd be living on my own super yacht in Monaco by now.
+If I had a dime for every time I said "slow down" to a pupil during a lesson, I'd be living on my superyacht in Monaco by now.

-To be able to play your favourite lick or song, you have to build up to it and play slowly at first.
+To play your favourite lick or song, you have to build up to it and play slowly at first.
 Remember, it's about how clean and clear the notes sound, not just getting all the notes played regardless of how perfect they are.

-You need to realise that It's actually harder to play slowly with good technique.
-This is because you need strength, control and finger independence (the core characteristics of good technique) to play slowly and make it sound any good.
+You need to realise that it's harder to play slowly with good technique.
+This is because you need strength, control and finger independence (the core characteristics of good technique) to play slowly and make it sound good.

-Scales are an amazing tool to help your playing improve quickly.
-Scales are a set pattern of notes and are the foundation to everything you play on guitar – without scales we wouldn't have solos, melodies, and even chords.
+Scales are a fantastic tool to help your playing improve quickly.
+Scales are a set pattern of notes and are the foundation to everything you play on guitar – without scales, we wouldn't have solos, melodies, and even chords.
 You can't get away from it.
 Scales are an essential part of guitar playing.